Budibase/website/content/blog/automation/process-innovation.md

 As we’ll see a little later, we’re constrained by the time, tools, resources, and skills that our team can draw on to innovate.
 We’ll also need to be smart about how we *govern* process innovation - since we can’t just allow anyone to do whatever they want.

+Take a look at our tutorial on [workflow management database design](https://budibase.com/blog/data/workflow-management-database-design/).

 Before we get to that though, let’s think more deeply about why you’d bother with any of this in the first place.

 ### Why does process innovation matter?